kiritnarain/dragonbackend/README.md

 # dragonbackend
-Express backend for Dragon Robot
+NodeJS backend for controlling Dragon Robot
 Install: npm install
 Start using: node server.js
-Runs on port 5091
-Default Dragon Robot Port: 1080
+Runs 2 servers.
+HTTP Server (built with Express) on port 5090 and a TCP server on port 5091.

-Supports 2 HTTP Get requests
+The HTTP Server supports 2 requests
-/sync : captures IP address
-/getIP : returns last captured IP address
+/move?dirDeg=[360 degree direction]&speed=[value from 0 to 1024]
+/stop